 You may also want to stick to eating more bland foods and try foods or drinks with ginger.

 When you do feel better, you can add those 300 extra calories easily!
 Eating a cup of yogurt and half a bagel with peanut butter will give you what you need.

 For an added health benefit, try to add more fruits and vegetables to your regular diet.
 Some vegetables, such as leafy greens, contain folate, which is an essential nutrient that aids in preventing neural tube defects.
 Get creative with your vegetables!
 It doesn't have to be the traditional salad.

-At pregnancy week 6, you and your partner are probably the only ones that know that you've got a bun in the oven!
+Right now you and your partner are probably the only ones that know that you've got a bun in the oven!
 Have you thought about when you want to spring the big news to your family and friends?
 This is often a very personal choice.
 Some couples are so overjoyed that they can't wait to tell everyone, while others prefer to wait until after the first trimester, when the threat of miscarriage decreases.
 The choice is up to you.

 In some cases, it may be difficult to keep your pregnancy a secret if your pregnancy symptoms are severe.
 If you are often vomiting due to morning sickness, you may have no choice but tell the people around you.
 Or if your job requires you to do strenuous labor (such as heavy lifting), you may need to tell your boss that you're expecting.